youzan/vant/packages/vant/src/config-provider/README.md

 };
 ```

-> Tips：ConfigProvider only affects its child components.
+> Tips: ConfigProvider only affects its child components.

 ### Basic Variables